Yuraibutsmall/WIP-Cipher-Challenge-Tools/README.md

 - Manual letter substitution
 - Known shigt Caesar cipher
 - Manual one by one caeser cipher shift
+- Most common letters / phrases (but outputs it as the array instead of individual values)

 Partially Working:
-- Most common letters / phrases
 - Known keyword cipher

+Working on:
+- Columnar transposition with known key

 To do:
 - Multiple variations of substitution cipher